m-schmidt/aMAZEingSaver/README.md

 What it is:
 -----------

-aMAZEing Saver a port of the screensaver module "maze" found in xlockmore to OS X Mountain Lion.
+aMAZEing Saver a port of the screensaver module "maze" found in xlockmore to macOS.
 This screensaver generates random mazes and tries to find a way through the maze by using a depth first search algorithm.
 The solving process is animated on screen.

-OS X port by Michael Schmidt <github@mschmidt.me>
+macOS port by Michael Schmidt <github@mschmidt.me>

 Installation: